MuckRock/documentcloud-custom-metadata-scraper-addon/README.md

 # Custom Metadata Scraper

-This repository contains a custom metadata scraper add-on for DocumentCloud.
-The user can check which data types they would like to scrape,and the addon will fetch that specific data and compile the result/s into a csv
+This repository contains the "Custom Metadata Scraper" add-on for DocumentCloud.
+The user can check which data types they would like to scrape and the add-on will fetch that specific data and compile the results into a csv that can then be downloaded

 ## Files